bluescarni/mppp/doc/real.rst

    :return: the log hypot function of *x* and *y*.

-   :exception unspecified: any exception thrown by the generic assignment operator of :cpp:class:`~mppp::real`.
    :exception std\:\:invalid_argument: if the conversion between Arb and MPFR types
      fails because of (unlikely) overflow conditions.